Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 If different TX and RX frequencies are set, and the currently selected input is set to RX, changing the RX frequency will also change the TX frequency, and the difference between the RX and TX frequency will be maintained if possible.

 The only case where the frequency difference will not be maintained is if the TX frequency goes outside of the range of frequencies supported by the radio hardware.

+## Scanning

+The VFO screen has a special scanning mode, which is entered by performing a Long Press on the **Up** arrow button.
+When scan mode is enabled, the display changes to show the lower and upper scan limit frequencies, instead of showing the Tx frequency.

+Initially the scan limits will be set to the current VFO Rx frequency minus 1Mhz to plus 1Mhz.

+Scan limits scan be changed by manually entering both frequencies e.g.

+1 4 4 0 0 0 1 4 8 0 0 0

+To start the scan, use Long press on the **Up** arrow, until the radio beeps.

+When not actively scanning, pressing the **Up** or **Down** arrows performs the normal function in the VFO of increasing or decreasing the frequency.

+Press the **Left arrow** key to reverse the scan direction.
+Press the **Up arrow** to skip over the current frequency and continue the scan.
+Press the **Right arrow** arrow to mark the current frequency as a 'nuisance' frequency, which will be omitted by the scan.

+Pressing any other button will stop the scan

+Long press on the **Down arrow** arrow exists from scan mode.

 ## Transmitting